Naitreey/notes-and-knowledge/cs/software-engineering/methodologies/test-driven-development.rst

 - in general:

-  * test/implement/test cycle.
+  * test/implement/test[/refactor] cycle.

   * be absolutely sure that each bit of code is justified by a test.

-- detail.
+- detail (Double-Loop TDD).

-  1. We start by writing a functional test, describing the new functionality from the user’s point of view.
+  1. Write a functional test, describing the new functionality from the user’s point of view.
+Run the test to make sure it fails.

+  2. write minimal code to implement the functionality.

-  2. Once we have a functional test that fails, we start to think about how to write code that can get it to pass (or at least to get past its current failure).
-We now use one or more unit tests to define how we want our code to behave—the idea is that each line of production code we write should be tested by (at least) one of our unit tests.
+     a.
+Think about how to write code that can get it to pass (or at least to get past its current failure).
+Write some unit tests to define how we want our code to behave—the idea is that each line of production code we write should be tested by (at least) one of our unit tests.
+Run the unit tests to make sure they fails.

-  3. Once we have a failing unit test, we write the smallest amount of application code we can, just enough to get the unit test to pass.
-We may iterate between steps 2 and 3 a few times, until we think the functional test will get a little further.
+     b.
+Write the smallest amount of application code we can, just enough to get the unit tests to pass.

+     c.
+Think about whether the code needs refactoring.
+If so, refactor the code and ensure it passes the unit tests.

-  4. Now we can rerun our functional tests and see if they pass, or get a little further.
-That may prompt us to write some new unit tests, and some new code, and so on.
+  3. Rerun our functional tests and see if they pass, or get a little further.
+     That may prompt us to go back to step 2.

+  4. Think about whether the code needs refactoring.
+If so, go back to step 2 and refactor the code.
+Ensure it passes the functional and unit tests.

+- 以上步骤也称为 Red/Green/Refactor cycle.

 - 这种小步伐的 test/code cycle 还有助于 keep development progress. 注意到所有 的 development expectation 都在 functional tests and unit tests 中得到记录.